Khabib Nurmagomedov

 ХIабиб ГӀабдулманапил НурмухӀамадов /av/) (born 20 September 1988) is a Russian former professional mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship (UFC).
 He was the longest-reigning UFC Lightweight Champion ever, having held the title from April 2018 to March 2021.
 With 29 wins and no losses, he retired with an undefeated record.
 Nurmagomedov is widely considered to be among the greatest mixed martial artists of all time, and was inducted into the UFC Hall of Fame on June 30, 2022.

 A two-time world champion in combat sambo, Nurmagomedov has a background in wrestling, judo, and sambo.
 Nurmagomedov was ranked #1 in the UFC men's pound-for-pound rankings at the time of his retirement, until being removed following his title vacation in March 2021.
 Fight Matrix ranks him as the #1 lightweight of all time.
 In 2019, Forbes ranked Nurmagomedov as the No. 1 most successful Russian athlete; Nurmagomedov also topped the list of the 40 most successful Russian show business and sports personalities under 40.

-Nurmagomedov is also a mixed martial arts trainer and promoter, known for founding Eagles MMA and promoting the Eagle Fighting Championship (EFC).
+Nurmagomedov is a mixed martial arts trainer and promoter, known for founding Eagles MMA and promoting the Eagle Fighting Championship (EFC).
 After retirement, he transitioned to being a full-time coach and cornerman before retiring from the sport completely in January 2023.
-Throughout his career, Nurmagomedov has become the subject of many controversies, including a longstanding affiliation with Chechnya's leader, Ramzan Kadyrov, questionable affiliations with oligarchs, advocacy for increased cultural censorship and misogynism.
+Throughout his career, Nurmagomedov has become the subject of many controversies, including a longstanding affiliation with Chechnya's leader Ramzan Kadyrov, questionable affiliations with oligarchs, advocacy for increased cultural censorship, and misogynism.

+Nurmagomedov's bout against Conor McGregor at UFC 229 was seen as one of the most controversial and heated rivalries in the sport.
+Following Nurmagomedov's submission victory, he jumped out of the cage and attacked Conor McGregor's teammates leading to one of the most intense brawls in the UFC octagon, resulting in a nine-month suspension and a $500,000 fine by the Nevada State Athletic Commission(NSAC).
+UFC 229 also marked the highest PPV in UFC selling around 2.4 million pay-per-view buys.